-The Best Checking Accounts in Georgia
+The Best Checking Accounts in Georgia of 2022

 Your checking account is the center of your financial life.

 When you get paid, you deposit your paycheck to the account and when you pay your bills you use your debit card or send electronic payments from your checking account.

 Banks often compete on the merits of their checking accounts because they want to draw and retain customers.
 That means that taking the time to compare your options can net you a great account with useful features at a low price.

 If you live in Georgia and want to open a new check account, here are the things you need to know.

 The largest banks in Georgia, by deposits, are:

 - Truist Bank